JRakau/project_bonsai/README.md

 - Type git clone copied-git-url into the IDE terminal

 The project will now of been cloned on your local machine for use.

-### Content

-All content with the exception of those listed in the Media section of this document was owned by Hair O'The Dog club members Rocket and Taco.
-Permission was granted from Rocket to use the images.

-### Media